kaz3439/ghrepo/README.md

 ghrepo is command line interface to operate repositories on Github.
 You can create or edit a repository, and open repository on Browser with it.

 ghrepo uses Github API ver.
-3, please see (this page)[https://developer.github.com/v3/].
+3, please see [this page](https://developer.github.com/v3/).

 Installtion
 ======